przlada/blog/content/using-filter-javascript.md

   }
 }
 ```
-<br/>It would work, right?
+It would work, right?
 Right, but, we are creating another variable to handle the new data and looping through the **data** object, searching for a state equal to **SP** and then, pushing this object to the new variable.

 I think we can do better than this, dont we?